 I am a practitioner and researcher in the domain of Audio Visual Translation.
-My specific research interest is in Media Accessibility, including Audio Description for the blind and visually impaired and subtitling for the deaf-and-hard of hearing.
+My specific research interest is Media Accessibility, including audio description for the blind and visually impaired and subtitling for the deaf and hard of hearing.

-I obtained my degree in translation and interpreting for Dutch, English, French and Arabic as a third language at the Artesis University College in Antwerp in 2010.
-In 2018, I successfully defended a PhD in Translation Studies at the University of Antwerp, on the subject of Audio Description for the blind and visually impaired.
+I obtained an MA degree in translation and interpreting for Dutch, English, French and Arabic at Artesis University College in Antwerp in 2010.
+In 2018, I successfully defended a PhD in Translation Studies at the University of Antwerp on the subject of audio description for the blind and visually impaired.

-My work as a researcher als focuses mainly on Audio Description for the blind and visually impaired.
-Particular research interests include AD for live events and performances, AD teaching, Linguistic aspects of AD, Multimodality and Corpus Studies.
+My work as a researcher also focuses mainly on audio description for the blind and visually impaired.
+My particular research interests include AD for live events and performances, AD teaching, linguistic aspects of AD, multimodality and corpus studies.

 In 2018, I joined two new and exciting initiatives.
-First, working as coordinator for the newly founded Expertise Centre for Accessible Media and Culture OPEN, of the University of Antwerp (OPEN – Expertisecentrum voor Toegankelijke Media en Cultuur).
+I have been appointed as coordinator for the newly founded OPEN Expertise Centre for Accessible Media and Culture of the University of Antwerp (OPEN – Expertisecentrum voor Toegankelijke Media en Cultuur).

-Second, I am an Editorial Board Member of JAT – Journal of Audiovisual Translation.
+I have also become an Editorial Board Member of JAT – Journal of Audiovisual Translation.

 I am a member of the TricS research group of the University of Antwerp, the Transmedia Benelux Research Group, the European Society for Translation Studies (EST) and the European Association for Studies in Screen Translation (ESIST).
 I also collaborate in the European projects ADLAB, ADLAB PRO and ACT.